Brancusi - Tg. Jiu

 The Table of Silence - Constantin Brancusi.

-The Table of Silence, The Kiss Gate and The Endless Column - are the three sculptural components from Targu-Jiu, made by Constantin Brancusi, which represents a homage brought to the fallen soldiers during the World War 1.
-The initiative to realize this ensemble belonged to Aretiei Tatarascu, in 1937, the President of The National League of the Women from Gorj.
+The Table of Silence, The Kiss Gate and the Endless Column – these are the three sculptural components from Targu-Jiu, made by Constantin Brancusi, which constitutes an homage to the hero soldiers fallen during the First World War.
+The initiative of achieving this ensemble belonged to Aretia Tatarascu, in 1937.

-These three sculptural components are disposed on a 1275 meters axis, directed from west to the east in The Central Park.
+The three sculptural elements are disposed on an axis 1,275 meters long, oriented from West to East, in the Central Park.

-Then it is Aleea Scaunelor representing those whom participate without getting involved, waiting for the end.
+Next comes the Chairs Alley representing those who participate without any implication, waiting for the end.

 The Kiss Gate - Constantin Brancusi.

-The Kiss Gate is the second component of the Ensemble.
-Technically speaking it has a height of 5,13 meters, a length of 5,45 meters and the columns have the side of 1,69 meters.
-This time the building material was travertine from Banpotoc, and for the Gate, Brancusi was helped by two stone masons, Ion Alexandrescu from Bucharest and Golea from Dobrita.
+The Kiss Gate (Poarta Sarutului) is the second element of the ensemble.
+Technically speaking, it is 5,13 m high, 5,45 m long and the pillars have 1,69 m width.
+This time, the material used was Banpotoc travertine and in order to achieve the Gate, Brancusi was helped by two stone carvers: Ion Alexandrescu from Bucharest and Golea from Dobrita.
+It’s significance is very simple: the Kiss Gate makes the transition to another life, and the motif on the pillars stands for the eyes looking inside.

 The Endless Column - Constantin Brancusi.

-The entire Ensemble from Targu-Jiu was inaugurated on 27th october 1938.
+The whole ensemble from Targu-Jiu was inaugurated on October 27th, 1938.

-Unfortunately, during almost 25 years all three components were launched to the heath because of the fact that the political power at that time considered Brancusi an exponent of the bourgeois.
-Only at 7 years after his death, in 1964, the Ensemble’s process of restoration and care started.
+Unfortunately, for almost 25 years, all three elements were abandoned because of the fact that the political power of that age considered Brancusi as a representative of the bourgeoisie.
+Only 7 years after his death, in 1964, did initiate the process of rearrangement and consolidation of the Ensemble.

-After 1989, The Monumental Ensemble from Targu-Jiu was registered to the European Cultural Heritage List, next to Romanian Athenaeum, Histria Fortress and The Cantacuzino Palace.
+After 1989, the monumental Ensemble from Targu Jiu was enlisted in the European heritage, alongside with the Romanian Athenaeum, the Fortress of Histria and the Cantacuzino Palace.

 Constantin Brancusi